max0x7ba/atomic_queue/README.md

 Contributions are more than welcome. `.editorconfig` and `.clang-format` can be used to automatically match code formatting.

 # Reading material
-Some books on the subject of multi-threaded programming I found instructive:
+Some books on the subject of multi-threaded programming I found quite instructive:

 * _Programming with POSIX Threads_ by David R. Butenhof.
 * _The Art of Multiprocessor Programming_ by Maurice Herlihy, Nir Shavit.